 '''

+load("~/teaching/ADAfaEPoV/data/pca-examples.Rdata")

 nyt.pca <- prcomp(nyt.frame[,-1])

 nyt.latent.sem <- nyt.pca$rotation

 '''

 We need to omit the first column in the first command because it contains categorical variables, and PCA doesn't apply to them.
-The second command just picks out the matrix of projections of the features on to the components - this is called rotation because it can be thought of as rotating the coordinate axes in feature-vector space.
+The second command just picks out the matrix of projections of the variables on to the components - this is called rotation because it can be thought of as rotating the coordinate axes in featurevector space.